sylhare/sylhare.github.io/_posts/2022/2022-05-18-Version-control-git.md

 ### Don’t use version management

-Print out your code like in the 60's or better yet, send it over by mail like in the 80's.
+Print out your code 🖨 like in the **60**'s or better yet, send it over by mail 📨 like in the **80**'s.
-But the one true best option is to just use one computer so everyone should be either mob programming or keeping track of the latest news on the next trending social media buzz.
+But the one true best option is to just use one computer so everyone should be either mob programming 👩‍👩‍👦‍👦 or keeping track of the latest news on the next trending social media buzz. 📲

-Not using version control is an option technically... but let's be real, until we invent the next best thing that’ll make it obsolete, you have to have it.
+Not using version control is an option technically... but let's be real, until we invent the next best thing that’ll make it obsolete, you _have_ to have it.

 ### Ok, use version control